Gracie, the Green Sea Turtle, Chapter Two

 “Me, too!
 Why don’t we do that together someday?”

 “Sounds good to me, Samuel!
 Well, we should probably get going.
 I want to tell my mom about this.”

 “Okay.
 Let’s go.”

 To be continued…

 © Patsy H. Parker

-Posted on August 21, 2014, in Stories in Progress and tagged Chapter Eight, Chapter Five, Chapter Four, Chapter One, Chapter Seven, Chapter Six, Chapter Three, Chapter Two, Sea turtles, writing.
+Posted on August 21, 2014, in Art Talk and tagged Chapter Eight, Chapter Five, Chapter Four, Chapter One, Chapter Seven, Chapter Six, Chapter Three, Chapter Two, Sea turtles, writing.
 Bookmark the permalink.
 4 Comments.